haider-toha/devin-take-home/README.md

 - React.memo for expensive components (not currently used, but recommended for scaling)
 - Debouncing for user inputs (not currently needed, but useful for search)
 - Lazy loading for large issue lists (not implemented, suitable for 100+ issues)
-- EventSource cleanup on component unmount (prevents memory leaks)
+- Polling cleanup on component unmount (prevents memory leaks)

 **API Rate Limiting:**
 - GitHub: 5000 requests/hour (authenticated)